rationalspark/JTFT/README.md

 # JTFT

-This is an anonymous implementation of JTFT: "A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting."
+This is an implementation of JTFT: "A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting."

 ## Usage